Effect of anisotropy distribution on local nucleation field in bistable ferromagntic microwires: Methodology

-This pattern is in agreement to known qualities of bistable microwires and their magnetic structure \cite{mohri1990large}.
+Stress and resulting anisotropy distribution is also affected by local defects \cite{zhukov2014influence} as well as intermixing of the metallic core with the glass coating \cite{zhukov2016studies} that can result in a completely different chemical composition of the interfacial layer.
+Such effects can both influence the radial dependency of anisotropy as well as cause the observed strong variation of local nucleation field along the wire \cite{ipatov2008local, zhukov2014influence}.
+Nevertheless, the inhomogeneities induced in production or by post-processing \cite{zhukova2018grading,zhukov2017trends} occur on a length scale much larger than the radius of the wire.
+This means that our approach is still valid for such samples.
+Inclusion of effects of local defects is beyond the scope of this paper and considered as a topic for further research due to a complex nature of local stress patterns.

 Considering the very high radial anisotropy near the surface perpendicular to the axially-oriented external magnetic field, we assume that magnetic structure in the surface layer does not change significantly during the magnetisation switching, so it will serve as a boundary condition for the intermediate layer.
 Moreover, the radial domain at the surface is thick enough for us to neglect surface effects in our analysis.

 Since the intermediate layer contains a domain wall between the radial and axial domains (see Fig. \ref{profile}, the case of $H=0$) and the anisotropy is relatively low, we expect the new domain to originate in the intermediate layer and expand into the bulk of the wire.
-Such a notion is in tune with the empirical estimation of moving domain wall shape obtained by Panina et al. \cite{panina2012domain}, who suggest a propagation from the surface toward centre of the wire rather then along the wire.
+Such a notion is in tune with the empirical estimation of moving domain wall shape obtained by Panina et al. \cite{panina2012domain}, who suggest a propagation from the surface toward centre of the wire rather than along the wire.

 For the purpose of simplification of our model and most importantly extracting key analytical connection between material properties of the wire and local nucleation field we assume the anisotropy coefficients to be linear in radius around the point $r_0$, where the anisotropy changes its type and that both types of anisotropy change at the same rate $d$.
 The model needs to take into account that the increase in anisotropy toward the centre of the wire stops at some specific radius $r_k$ reaching the bulk value.
 In particular, we consider (see Fig. \ref{distr})